georust/rinex/rinex/README.md

 ## CRINEX compression algorithm

 The CRINEX (Compact RINEX) compression algorithm is supported both ways.
-We don't have options to unlock this feature: it is naturaly supported at all times.
+We don't have options to unlock this feature: it is builtin.
-You can safely parse your CRINEX.

 ## Crate features